4 Benefits of a DIY Heat Recovery System Installation

-Speaking of fresh, clean air, one of the problems with those relatively air-tight new homes is the fact that they don’t allow the intake of clean air into the home as well as older draughty homes.
-It is a well-known health hazard to breathe dusty, stale and mouldy air and so that DIY installation of a heat recovery system should help your family stay healthier this winter.
+Speaking of fresh, clean air, one of the problems with those relatively air-tight new homes is the fact that they don’t allow the intake of clean air into the home as well unlike older draughty homes.
+It is a well-known health hazard to breathe dusty, stale, and moldy air and so that DIY installation of a heat recovery system should help your family stay healthier this winter.

 3. Prevention of Mould and Mildew

-Alongside pollutants, chemicals and dust, HRV systems also remove dampness from the home as well.
-That circulating air keeps moisture to a minimum and so you should experience fewer problems from black mould and mildew.
-After all, both mould and mildew require moisture to grow and by removing the moisture, you are removing the catalyst for growth.
+Alongside pollutants, chemicals, and dust, HRV systems also remove dampness from the home as well.
+That circulating air keeps moisture to a minimum and so you should experience fewer problems from black mold and mildew.
+After all, both mold and mildew require moisture to grow and by removing the moisture, you are removing the catalyst for growth.

 4. DIY Installation Is Less Expensive